-Postpartum Care & Assessments in the New York City Tri-state Area
+Postpartum Care & Assessment in the New York City Tri-state Area

 During pregnancy, your body undergoes tremendous stress, carrying a growing baby for approximately 40 weeks.
 This prolonged period of pressure, combined with the potential trauma of vaginal delivery or cesarean section, can lead to various pelvic floor issues.